 Crispy on the outside and soft on the inside, these AIP English Muffins have a wonderful texture!
 The inside is chewy but not gummy and the bottom get’s a lovely crunch.
-Green plantain lends a natural sweetness to the bread, while the tigernut gives that traditional English muffin grainy finish.
 This paleo and allergen free recipe can double as a bread roll or burger bun too!

-How well your AIP breads turn out depend on how well you follow instructions and your skill level.
+Oh bread… you make my heart sing.
+A warm piece of good bread can really make or break a dish.
+This recipe offers a fantastic grain-free, egg-free, nut-free option for when you need that doughy goodness.
+The green plantain lends a natural sweetness to the bread, while the tiger nut flour gives that traditional English muffin grainy finish.
+Now, how well your AIP breads turn out depend on how well you follow instructions and your skill level.
 Baking takes practice!
 Don’t give up.
 I am REALLY happy with how this recipe turned out.
-I was actually aiming for a burger bun, and these AIP English Muffins can definitely moonlight as a bun or roll, but their texture is very English Muffin.
+Even though I was actually aiming for a burger bun, and these AIP English Muffins can definitely moonlight as a bun or roll, their texture is very English Muffin.
 A toasty exterior with a hole-y and soft inside.
 Very delicious!

 If you’re going to make AIP English Muffins be sure to have the following on hand.